There are many types of Sparkling Wine which is why it is the ultimate celebration libation! Such delicate elixir guarantees to elevate any Gathering.

 What is Sparkling Wine?

 Sparkling wine, with its fizzy, bubbly effervescence spells joy and celebration.
-Still wine is fabulous, but the tiny bubbles in Sparkling Wine, the ultimate celebration libation, immediately means party!
+Still wine is fabulous, but the tiny bubbles in Sparkling Wine, the ultimate celebration libation, immediately creates a party atmosphere!
 But how the heck do those bubbly pearls get in the bottle?

 The Birth of the Bottle of Bubbly

-To begin, bubbles are created when carbon dioxide gas dissolved in wine is released.
+To begin, the creation of bubbles happens when carbon dioxide gas dissolved in wine releases.
 That pressure explains the need for thread or wire closures over the cork to keep it in place.

 Pressure is also why sparkling wine bottles are heavier and thicker than still wine bottles and have a deep punt or rut in their bottom.
-When the bottle is opened, that pressure releases and the wine begins to sparkle.
+When you open the bottle, that pressure releases and the wine begins to sparkle and bubble.

 So how does carbon dioxide get into wine?
-In a nutshell, there are three ways.
+In a nutshell, there are three different methods.

 - Second, winemakers trap carbon dioxide from the wine’s initial fermentation.

-- Third, which is how most sparkling wine is made, is to put finished wine through a second fermentation with additional yeast and sugar and trap the resulting carbon dioxide.
+- The third way, and most common way to make sparkling wine, is to put still wine through a second fermentation with additional yeast and sugar and trap the resulting carbon dioxide.
 This can happen in a large tank or individual bottle.

 Keep Sparkling Wine — the Ultimate Celebration Libation — on Hand!